boydcpeters/gridlib/docs/basics.parameters.rst

 * ``"a_fixed"``: (*float*) :term:`photobleaching number` used during fitting if
   ``parameters["fit_a"] = False`` otherwise set to ``None``

-For example, if we would want to create a grid of :math:`200` decay-rates with a minimum decay-rate of :math:`10^{-3}\,\mathrm{s}^{-1}`, and a maximum decay-rate of :math:`10\,\mathrm{s}^{-1}` at a logarithmic scale and we would want the photobleaching number to be fitted as well then the parameter dictionary would look as follows:
+For example, if we would want to create a grid of :math:`200` decay rates with a minimum decay-rate of :math:`10^{-3}\,\mathrm{s}^{-1}`, and a maximum decay-rate of :math:`10\,\mathrm{s}^{-1}` at a logarithmic scale and we would want the photobleaching number to be fitted as well then the parameter dictionary would look as follows: